rohun-tripathi/scriptRecog/README.md

-Deprecated-

-This was abandoned for the script recognition project

-This reporsitory is the project by Rohun Tripati for indic script recognition
+This reporsitory is the project by Rohun Tripathi for indic script recognition

 export PYTHONPATH=$PYTHONPATH:/home/riot/rnnlib/utils